staticjax/ayam-web/backup/index.md

               - pb-6
               - pr-4
       - type: FeaturedItem
-        title: Ayam Secure Cloud
+        title: Ayam Secure SaaS
         text: >
-          Let us manage the software services on our secure and private cloud and you pay for what you use.
+          Let us manage the software services and you pay for what you use.
 All our services are secure and can be end-to-end encrypted if you need it.
         featuredImage:
           url: /images/cloud.svg
           altText: altText of the image